Certified Medical Assistant vs. Registered Medical Assistant

 Certified and registered medical assistants are equally ranked, have undergone the same education and are eligible to become either certified or registered.
 The only difference between the two is that they’ve taken different exams to further their medical credentials.

-According to 2009 data from Payscale.com, the average annual salary of a certified medical assistant with one to four years of experience is $29,943.
-While the average annual salary for a registered medical assistant with the same experience is $26,900.
+According to 2020 data from the BLS, the median annual salary of a certified medical assistant with one to four years of experience is $35,850 ($17.24/hour).